nkaleka/hidden-warriors-backend/README.md

 # hidden-warriors-backend

-use npm install to install node_modules use npm start to run
+use npm install to install node_modules use node index.js to run use npm test to run the tests